Facebook is probably the most neglected online advertising channel of them all.

 But, take a look at the right sidebar.
 Facebook has some guidelines as to the types of images that you can use and those that you can’t.

-Fortunately, there’s a free tool that you can use to find that out.
+It’s hard to guess how much 20% is, too.
+So, fortunately, there’s a free tool that you can use to find that out.

 Play around until it fits.
 Or, if you want to skip the hassle of this altogether, just go with a nice head shot of yourself.